ABindoff/ABindoff.github.io/_posts/2016-11-18-functional-programming.markdown

 [1] 2 3

-a concise solution is
+A concise solution to find elements of a not in b is:

 > !(a %in% b)

 [1]  TRUE FALSE FALSE

-which is essentially 1-(a %in% b) returned as a vector of logicals
+which is essentially 1-(a %in% b) returned as a vector of logicals.
 More artfully we might do this

 > \`%notin%\` <- Negate(\`%in%\`)